stefanofattori/pag-js/README.md

 ## Description

 PAG JS is an animated and filterable gallery with pagination, beautiful animations and customisable parameters.
 This script use modern Vanilla Javascript and it has no dependencies on external libraries.

+The script file size ~ 15 KB

 ## Installation and Usage